Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 The terms "rhinorrhea" and "rhinitis" are often used to refer to a runny nose.
-Strictly speaking though, rhinorrhea refers to a thin, relatively clear nasal discharge.
-Rhinitis refers to inflammation of the nasal tissues from a number of causes, which usually results in a runny nose.
+Rhinorrhea actually refers to a thin, mostly clear nasal discharge.
+Rhinitis refers to the inflammation of nasal tissues.
+Rhinitis often results in a runny nose.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.